Why do we need a new global treaty on plastics?

 EIA is working at national (in the UK), European and international levels, collaborating with organisations around the world who share our aims and vision.

 At the European level, as a member of the Rethink Plastic Alliance, EIA was—and continues to be—very active on the European Strategy on Plastic in a Circular Economy.
-This includes working on the legislative revisions under the Circular Economy Package, such as the review of the Waste Shipment Regulation, as well as the recently adopted Single Use Plastics Directive, which targets single-use plastic items and fishing gear, and the Port Reception Facilities Directive, which targets plastic waste from sea-based sources.
+This includes working on the legislative revisions under the Circular Economy Package, such as the recently adopted Waste Shipment Regulation and initaitves on microplastics like the Proposal for a Regulation on preventing pellet losses to reduce microplastics pollution as well as the previously adopted Single Use Plastics Directive, which targets single-use plastic items and fishing gear, and the Port Reception Facilities Directive, which targets plastic waste from sea-based sources.

-At the international level, EIA, partners with several organisations within the Break Free From Plastic (BFFP) movement, working to rally the countries of the world around a new global agreement on marine plastic pollution through advocacy at the United Nations Environment Assembly (UNEA) and related meetings.
+At the international level, EIA, works with hundreds of organisations within the Break Free From Plastic (BFFP) movement, working to rally the countries of the world around a new global plastics treaty at the Intergovernmental Negotiating Committee process.
 Based on our significant activities in other multilateral forums, such as the Basel Convention and International Maritime Organisation, coupled with our on-the-ground experience working to reduce plastic at the European level, we know what is possible and have an ambitious vision for making it happen.